andrew/ultimate-awesome/README.md

 - [awesome-language-agents](https://github.com/ysymyth/awesome-language-agents) - List of language agents based on paper "Cognitive Architectures for Language Agents".
 - [awesome-gcp-certifications](https://github.com/ddneves/awesome-gcp-certifications) -  A curated list of resources for learning about Google Cloud Platform certifications and how to prepare for it.
 - [awesome-atomic](https://github.com/malix-labs/awesome-atomic) - An awesome curated knowledge-base about atomic systems.
+- [Awesome-Agentic-Reasoning](https://github.com/weitianxin/Awesome-Agentic-Reasoning) - A curated list of papers and resources based on the survey "Agentic Reasoning for Large Language Models".
 - [awesome-view](https://github.com/xinghongfei/awesome-view) - 自定义View有这些足够了.
-- [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
 - [awesome-activitypub](https://github.com/BasixKOR/awesome-activitypub) - Awesome list of ActivityPub based projects.
 - [awesome-cg-vfx-pipeline](https://github.com/cgwire/awesome-cg-vfx-pipeline) - List of open-source technologies that help in the process of building a pipeline for CG and VFX productions.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.